General Terms and Conditions

 Section 14: Confidentiality and data protection

 - The supplier is obligated to keep strictly confidential all knowledge, information and business documents, unless such information is already in the public domain, has been lawfully obtained from a third party or has been independently developed by a third party; all Information shall, in addition, be exclusively used for the purposes of the business relationship.
 The confidentiality agreement also applies after termination of this contract; it does, however, expire once the knowledge, information and business documents have become public domain.
 Confidential information shall include, in particular, technical data, purchased quantities, prices and any corporate data.

-- The supplier is required due use-personalised data acquired via or due to our business relationship in accordance with the German Federal Data Protection Act.
-Furthermore, the supplier understands that we process and use-personalised data acquired via or due to our business relationship in accordance with the German Federal Data Protection Act.
+- The supplier is obliged to use the personal data received within the scope of or in connection with our business relationship in compliance with the General Data Protection Regulation (GDPR).
+Furthermore, the Supplier agrees that we may process and use the Supplier’s personal data received within the scope of or in connection with our business relationship in compliance with the General Data Protection Regulation (GDPR).